Ride Warpig Review

 The cost is pretty high, and it sort of fits in the same type of weird fun boards like the Capita Slush Slasher.
 You could save a lot of money getting a board like the Slush Slasher, but it isn’t as much fun, or as stable as the Warpig.

-- Turns like crazy
+- Turns are smooth

 - Solid at speed

 - All around fun board

 - Costs a fair bit

 - Not super poppy being a flat board